underground-software/ILKD_course_materials/assignments/setup.md

 If there is more output than can fit on one screen, git will open a scrolling view that you can maneuver up and down within using the arrow keys.
 Press `q` to go back to the terminal.

+Now, run:

+* `whoami >> setup.txt` to append your chosen local username

+* `uname -a >> setup.txt` to append a line with information about the VM environment you set up

+* `df -H >> setup.txt` to append your available disk space

+Add your file to the list that git is tracking once again using `git add setup.txt` and make another commit with these changes.
+Don't forget to add a title, detailed description, and verify the `Signed-off-by:` line is included in the commit.

 Next, you'll want to create a patch series with a cover letter out of your commit.
-To do this, run `git format-patch -1 --cover-letter -v1 --rfc`
+To do this, run `git format-patch -2 --cover-letter -v1 --rfc`

-* `-1` includes the most recent 1 commit
+* `-2` includes the most recent 2 commits

 * `--cover-letter` generates a cover letter for the whole patch series with a summary